This series of pictures illustrates Tiger 123 of s.Pz.Abt.503 being resupplied at Kursk in 1943.

 Each shell is lifted up to the top of the turret.

-88mm shell is handed in through the loaders hatch.
+An 88mm shell is handed in through the loaders hatch while a crewman in a non-regulation sweater begins preparing sandwiches for lunch.
 Notice the turret damage and the red numbers outlined in white.

-Foliage sticks through the muzzle break in a half-hearted attempt at camoflage on the open plain as resupply continues.
+Foliage sticks through the muzzle break in a half-hearted attempt at camouflage on the open plain as resupply and sandwich making continues.

-The men take the opportunity to fill their canteens.
+Here our sweater wearing friend helps fill canteens.
 The white cross painted on the can indicates water instead of gasoline.

 The men relax on ammo crates behind the Opel Blitz supply truck.